eric-downes/20sq-blog/_posts/2025-01-15-issuance-dynamics.md

 pleasant.
 Following surges in $$Q_+$$ and/or drops in supply, inflation can accelerate quite alarmingly.
 A good example will be the Ethereum staking-mania following the 2132 Atlantia-v-Eurasia market crash, in which 99\% of present-day Ether will have been burned.
-We aren't excited to hodl through multiple decades of 10\% inflation, and we expect you aren't either!

 ```python
 @dataclass